st-gr/deploy-hxe-on-hyper-v/chapter-4-create-vm.md

 ### Option 1: Download compatible Linux Distribution

 From the `uname -r` output of the emergency shell and the boot screen we learned that the emergency shell uses the Linux kernel `5.3.18-150300.59.164`.
 Searching for SUSE and this release number we find that [SLE15 SP3 - LTSS][11] used this kernel.
-We therefore need to download aa version of *SUSE Enterprise Linux 15 SP3*.
+We therefore need to download a version of *SUSE Enterprise Linux 15 SP3*.

 Navigating to [suse.com/download/sles][12] we click on the Stable Release *15 SP3* and Architecture *AMD64/Intel 64*.
 Searching for *Hyper* we find the file `SLES15-SP3-JeOS.x86_64-15.3-MS-HyperV-GM.vhdx.xz` which already has the VHDX format needed for Hyper-V and is a JeOS version meaning "Just Enough OS" to run.